 In addition, pursuant to the terms of our share options, holders of share options are restricted from exercising such share options for a period of at least one year following our initial public offering without our consent.

-We and the Selling Shareholder have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933.
+We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933.

 ADSs representing our ordinary shares are listed on the Nasdaq Global Select Market under the symbol "BNTX."